 - through services provided by funded agencies.

-It is important that all staff are aware of the department’s obligations under the department’s Reportable Conduct Scheme Policy, whereby allegations of employee misconduct involving children can be made against an employee even if the conduct occurred outside of their work.
+It is important that all staff are aware of the department’s obligations under the department’s Reportable Conduct Scheme Policy, whereby allegations of employee misconduct involving children and young people can be made against an employee even if the conduct occurred outside of their work.

 Statement of commitment

-- has zero tolerance for child abuse and will take all allegations of reportable conduct and safety concerns very seriously, ensuring such conduct is dealt with in accordance with departmental policies and procedures
+- has zero tolerance for child abuse and will take all allegations of reportable conduct and safety concerns very seriously, ensuring such conduct is dealt with in accordance with departmental policies, procedures and the law

 - is committed to preventing child abuse and identifying risk early, and removing and reducing these risks

 - will actively work to listen to and empower children and young people who come into contact with the department

 - has legal and moral obligations to contact authorities when there are concerns about a child or young person’s safety, which will be followed rigorously